 Option #3: Japanese Fruit Sandwich

-Also known as “fruit sando”, this famous sandwich variation is a massive hit in Japan.
+Also known as “fruit sando”, this famous sandwich variation is a massive culinary hit in every Japanese street.
 You will easily find this popular dish in various fruit parlors in the Cherry Blossoms nation.

 This breakfast idea is super easy to prepare at home, which is suitable for people with a rush morning schedule.
 Plus, it is an extremely healthy dish for breakfast as well.